CBD for hot flashes

 In what form can CBD be used to relieve hot flashes?

-Is CBD a safe alternative for hot flashes – especially in cases of contraindications for hormone therapy?
+Is CBD a safe alternative for hot flashes – especially in cases where hormone therapy is not advised?

 What dosage and duration of use are documented in studies?

-What are hot flashes and how do they occur during menopause?
+What are hot flashes and how do they arise during the change of life?

 Pathophysiology: Why do hot flashes occur?